Preserve Lamorinda Open Space

 PLOS SECURES STRONGER PROTECTION FOR MORAGA’S CREEKS AND WILDLIFE ON CAMINO RICARDO SUBDIVISION

-In January Moraga approved the 26-home Camino Ricardo development as part of the Moraga Center Specific Plan.
-Last fall, PLOS learned of plans to use the project’s beautiful open space area next to two valuable creek habitats as a soil disposal site.
+Last year Moraga approved the 26-home Camino Ricardo development as part of the Moraga Center Specific Plan.
+In the fall of 2013, PLOS learned of plans to use the project’s beautiful open space area next to two valuable creek habitats as a soil disposal site.
 PLOS met with the developer, Summerhill Homes, suggesting ways to reduce grading, restore native vegetation, and protect habitat for wildlife species that depend on the site’s two creeks.
 To its credit, Summerhill listened and implemented these suggestions, and the Planning Commission ultimately approved a plan that reduces grading by 25%, better preserves creekside habitat, and avoids soil disposal on the open space, using it instead to create a preserve for native plants, wildlife, and environmental education for the community.

 In 2011, by a vote of 2-1, the Moraga Town Council approved the 27-house Rancho Laguna II development on the scenic corridor along Rheem Blvd just north of St. Mary’s Rd.
-Although the 27 houses and their basic layout are now approved, PLOS continues to work to mitigate project impacts wherever possible.
-Last year a new developer took over the project (Summerhill Homes, the same developer on the Camino Ricardo project discussed above).
-PLOS met with Summerhill to discuss ways to better mitigate project impacts.
-As a result, Summerhill agreed to several project changes including moving two ridgeline houses to lower elevation, reductions in ridgeline grading, and fewer tree, wildflower, and wildlife impacts.
-The project will go before the Planning Commission for further review on April 21.
+Although the 27 houses and their basic layout are now approved (over PLOS's objections), PLOS continues to work to mitigate project impacts wherever possible.
+In 2013 a new developer took over the project (Summerhill Homes, the same developer on the Camino Ricardo project discussed above).
+PLOS met with Summerhill to discuss ways to reduce project impacts and Summerhill agreed to several project changes including moving two ridgeline houses to lower elevation, reductions in ridgeline grading, and fewer tree, wildflower, and wildlife impacts.
+The project will likely receive its final permits in the next few months and grading may begin as early as this spring.

 MAJOR DEVELOPMENT PROPOSED FOR “PAINTED ROCKS” OPEN SPACE AREA

-A landowner is proposing a major development for the “Painted Rocks” open space.
+Last year a major development was proposed for the “Painted Rocks” open space.
 The project area consists of the hills at the intersection of Rheem Blvd. and Moraga Rd., extending southeast on Rheem nearly to its crest (across from the Woodminster/Rancho Moraga complexes) and extending north on Moraga Rd. to Buckingham Dr. This land falls within two designated scenic corridors and the entire property is zoned “open space” in the Moraga General Plan.

 The proposal includes 15 houses on the Moraga Rd. side, and a performing arts center, “hospitality center,” athletic fields, and winery on the Rheem Blvd. side.
 Because of the land’s extensive landslides, massive grading and geotechnical remediation would be required to accommodate the development.
 The owner currently estimates the grading volume at 800,000 cubic yards of soil.
 This is roughly twice the grading proposed for the approved Rancho Laguna II project immediately ajacent to the Painted Rocks parcel along Rheem Blvd.
 No Environmental Impact Report is available yet for this proposal, and no hearings have been scheduled to date.